Justin Sourdif

-Justin Sourdif (born March 24, 2002) is a Canadian professional ice hockey right winger for the Washington Capitals of the National Hockey League (NHL).
+Justin Sourdif (born March 24, 2002) is a Canadian professional ice hockey player who is a right winger for the Washington Capitals of the National Hockey League (NHL).

 Playing career

 Junior

 Sourdif played in the Delta Hockey Academy before he was selected third overall by the Vancouver Giants of the Western Hockey League (WHL) in the 2017 WHL bantam draft.
 He began his major junior career with the Giants in the following 2017–18 season.
 In the 2018–19 season, Sourdif was a member of the Giants team that advanced all the way to the WHL championship, losing in seven games to the Prince Albert Raiders.
 During the pandemic-shortened 2019–20 season, Sourdif registered 54 points for the Giants.
 That season, Sourdif was among those chosen to the play in the Kubota CHL/NHL Top Prospects Game.
 He was selected as the Giants captain leading into his final junior season in 2021–22 and with the club out of playoff contention he was dealt to the Edmonton Oil Kings at the trade deadline in exchange for two first-round draft picks and a fellow junior player on January 17, 2022.
 Sourdif contributed with 14 points through 19 playoff games with the Oil Kings to help capture the Ed Chynoweth Cup as WHL champions.
 As WHL champions, the Oil Kings were one of the four teams at the 2022 Memorial Cup, however, the team finished last in the tournament.